 If the current trends continue, 150 million more children will be married before the age of 18 by 2030

-Click on the buttons below to see what you can do to defend asylum protections for survivors:
+Click on the buttons below to see what you can do to protect asylum for survivors of gender-based violence:

 - Amnesty International, “The State of LGBT Human Rights Worldwide,” amnestyusa.org